Python Review Questions

 Override Special Method So Class Can Be Sorted

-method must be defined for the class to be sortable.
+__lt__method overrides the<operator.
+Either this method or the__gt__method must be defined for the class to be sortable.

 Create the Function